mskonovalov/mongo-docker-compose/README.md

     chmod +x /usr/local/bin/docker-compose
     exit

-### Check out the repository

-    git clone git@github.com:singram/mongo-docker-compose.git
-    cd mongo-docker-compose

 ### Setup Cluster
+Set up home dir for mongo data files

+    export DATA_DIR=desired_folder

-This will pull all the images from [Docker index](https://index.docker.io/u/jacksoncage/mongo/) and run all the containers.
+This will pull all the images and run all the containers.

     docker-compose up